-This April, Barral, alongside Magnum photographer Patrick Zachmann, will be giving an exclusive photobook masterclass in Paris.
-The pair will discuss the making of So Long, China, taking participants through the publishing process, step-by-step.
+Last April, Barral, alongside Magnum photographer Patrick Zachmann, gave a photobook masterclass in Paris.
+The pair discussed the making of So Long, China, taking participants through the publishing process, step-by-step.
 Here, Magnum talks to Barral about his lengthy career, the importance of a good working relationship, and his advice to any photographers wishing to publish their work.

 How did you become a publisher?